Hrithik-Kumar/Smart-Grocery-Map-and-Inventory/README.md

 2. Change existing functions or add new features.
 3. Test thoroughly.
 4. Submit pull request with a detailed description of changes made.

+### MY Contribution
+I worked on the Backend programming using Django Framework in Python, managing SQlite database for user and company databases for data authentication and data retrieval